Producing Artistic Director

-Ruby began working at Northern Stage is 2015 and is honored to be the new Director of Sales & Marketing.
+Ruby began working at Northern Stage in 2015 and is honored to be the Director of Sales & Marketing.
 Originally from Ann Arbor, Michigan, she got a B.A. in History at the College of Wooster in Ohio.
 She stage managed at StarKid Productions in Chicago for Firebringer (2016), Ani (2014), and The Trail to Oregon!
 (2014), and assistant stage managed on Twisted (2013).
 She also stage managed the Off-Broadway run of The Trail to Oregon! at the Cherry Lane Theatre in 2015.
 Ruby could not be more proud to work alongside the wonderful and inspiring Northern Stage team.

 Marketing Manager & Assistant to the Artistic Director

 Amanda is delighted to be part of the Northern Stage team since 2013.
 She has a Master’s Degree in Liberal Studies with a Creative Writing focus from Dartmouth College and is happy to be living full-time in the Upper Valley.
 Before settling in Vermont, Amanda spent three years in Boston, where she worked as a stage manager, assistant stage manager, production manager, and marketing manager with companies such as Shakespeare Now!, Underground Railway Theater, The Nora Theater Company, Holland Productions, Gan-e-meed Theatre Project, Actors’ Shakespeare Project, Fort Point Theatre Channel, Commonwealth Shakespeare Company, and Fresh Ink Theatre.
 Amanda also spent 7 summers as Company Manager and Director of PR at the New London Barn Playhouse in New London, NH.